openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 @endsphinxdirective

-Notice that the priorities of the devices can be changed in real time for the executable network:
+Notice that the priorities of the devices can be changed in real time for the compiled model:

 @sphinxdirective